The Megalithic

 External Links:

-Ancient Settlement in Orkney.
 A large Neolithic complex on the Brodgar peninsula lies on the low ridge between the Stones of Stenness and the Ring of Brodgar.
-An initial geophysical survey, as part of the WHA Geophysics Programme, revealed numerous anomalies ‘indicative of settlement’ covering 2.5 hectares.
+Many stunning discoveries have been made during the 20 years of excavation here.

 In 2003 a large notched stone was ploughed up and a rescue excavation was undertaken, under the Human Remains Call-Off Contract, as the stone was thought to be from a cist.
 The trench revealed part of a large structure similar to Structure 2 at nearby Barnhouse Neolithic Village.
 This finding initiated a resistivity survey to try to define the extent of the built archaeology and complement the initial gradiometer survey.